LookingForOwls/red-evenbetter/README.md

   * macOS: `brew install lame sox flac`

-#### 6. (Optional) Install Pyrocore (hashcheck)
+#### 6. (Optional) Install Intermodal (hashcheck)

-This program requires the `hashcheck` program from pyrocore to be available on your path in order to run hash check verification.
+This program requires the `idml` to be available on your path in order to run hash check verification.
 This verification can be skipped (not recommended) by providing the `--skip-hashcheck` option.

-If you do not want to opt out of hashcheck verification, you may install pyrocore with [these](https://pyrocore.readthedocs.io/en/latest/installation.html) instructions (or ask your seedbox provider if applicable).
+You can read the install instructions [here](https://github.com/casey/intermodal).

+Installing somewhere like `/usr/local/bin` ensures that it is in your path.
+`curl --proto '=https' --tlsv1.2 -sSf https://imdl.io/install.sh | bash -s -- --to /usr/local/bin`

+You can verify its working by simply running: `imdl`

 ## Configuration
 Run REDBetter by running `poetry run better`

 You will receive a notification stating that you should edit the configuration file located at:

-    ~/.redactedbetter/config
+    .redactedbetter/config

 Open this file in your preferred text editor, and configure as desired.
 The options are as follows:
 * `username`: Your redacted.ch username.